kyagrd/hs-picalc-unbound-example/README.md

 # hs-picalc-unbound-example

-This program implements Open Bisimiulation of the pi-calculus and its disginguishing formulae in the modal logic OM.
+This program implements open bisimiulation of the pi-calculus and automatic generation of disginguishing formulae in the modal logic OM.

 ## To build the project